Sierra Madre, California: City services

 The Sierra Madre Police Department patrols the city, providing 24/7 protection for the citizens of Sierra Madre.

-In July 2003, the MTA began operation of the Gold Line (now known as the L Line) from Union Station to Sierra Madre Villa.
-Sierra Madre expanded local transit service as part of the new operation.

 Sierra Madre is the last city in Los Angeles County to provide paramedic service to its residents.

 Sierra Madre is considering contracting out law enforcement and paramedic services.
-The City Council authorized a formal request to Arcadia, Pasadena, and LA County on Tuesday July 14, 2009 at the City Council meeting.
+The City Council authorized a formal request to Arcadia, Pasadena, and LA County on Tuesday July 14, 2009, at the City Council meeting.

 Fire

 The Sierra Madre Fire Department provides fire protection services for the city.
 Until 2017, Sierra Madre had a volunteer fire department.

 Transportation

-City of Sierra Madre offers transportation on a Gateway bus.
-The city is served by Pasadena Transit routes 60 with connection to the Metro Gold Line station on Sierra Madre Villa Avenue and Foothill Boulevard.
-Metro Micro serves the City of Sierra Madre.
-Metro Line 268 & 487 used to serve the area, but no longer serve there as of June 27, 2021.